Dementia: Causes, Symptoms, Types, Stages and Precautions

 Causes of dementia

-There are many parts in our brain or brain.
-All of these parts work together in different ways.
-Brain cells can be damage by certain diseases or injuries.
-This damage can also result from head trauma, stroke, brain tumor, or HIV infection.
+There are many parts in our brain, all of which work together in different ways.
+Certain diseases or injuries can damage brain cells, and this damage can also result from head trauma, stroke, brain tumor, or HIV infection.

-Dementia can occur when brain cells are damage.
-This damage affects the brain’s ability to communicate between cells.
-For this reason, the thoughts, behaviors, and emotions of people with this disease are also affect.
+Dementia can occur when brain cells are damaged.
+This damage affects the brain’s ability to communicate between cells, affecting the thoughts, behaviors, and emotions of people with this disease.

 Types of dementia

 The symptoms and severity of dementia depend on the type of dementia.
-Some types of this disease can be diagnose and others remain incurable.
-Here are the types of this disease that can be diagnose:
+Some types of this disease can be diagnosed, and others remain incurable.
+Here are the types of this disease that can be diagnosed:

 1. Alzheimer’s disease:

-This is the most common type of dementia.
-Alzheimer’s disease is cause by changes in the brain.
-As a result of chemical reactions in the brain, certain proteins are produce, which increase the size of the veins.
-This reduces the size of the patient’s brain.
+This is the most common type of dementia—changes in the brain cause Alzheimer’s disease.
+Chemical reactions in the brain produce certain proteins, which increase the size of the veins and reduce the size of the patient’s brain.

 2. Lewy body dementia:

-This is another form of dementia cause by the accumulation of the protein alpha-synuclein in the cerebral cortex.
-Because of this disease , patients may complain of memory loss and confusion.
+This is another form of dementia caused by accumulating the protein alpha-synuclein in the cerebral cortex.
+Because of this disease, patients may complain of memory loss and confusion.
 They also have trouble sleeping, confusion, inability to balance the body, and problems going to the bathroom.

 3. Parkinson’s Disease Dementia:

-In fact, it is a neurodegenerative disease.
-This is a condition in which the nervous system is damage.
+It is a neurodegenerative disease.
+This is a condition in which the nervous system is damaged.
 This loss can later lead to dementia.
 It may later take the form of Alzheimer’s disease.
 People with this condition may lose their ability to drive and make small decisions.

 4. Mixed dementia:

 In this type of dementia, patients develop many diseases simultaneously, such as Alzheimer’s disease and vascular dementia.
-It is also likely that there are many other types of this disease associate with this problem.
+It is also likely that many other types of this disease are associated with this problem.

 5. Frontotemporal dementia: